neavo/LinguaGacha/README_EN.md

   - Drag the `files to translate` onto the page to create a project
   - Configure the model you want to use in `Model Management`
   - Configure essential information such as source and target languages in `Basic Settings`
-  - Activate the model and run `Analysis` in `Workbench` to extract the glossary
+  - Select the model and run `Analysis` in `Workbench` to extract the glossary
-  - Automatically review the glossary in `AGENT` (optional)
+  - Select the model in `AGENT`, then automatically review the glossary (optional)
-  - Activate the model and run `Translation` in `Workbench` to complete the translation
+  - Select the model and run `Translation` in `Workbench` to complete the translation
   - Enjoy!

 ## User Guide 📝